nevil-brownlee/rfc_draw/README.md

 RFC-Draw is written in python3, it's license is GPL v3.0, Itt uses the following python modules:
-&emsp; os. path, re, math, sys, time, datetime, threading, tkinter, pygame, &emsp; termios (for POSIX) or msvcrt (for Windows) RFC-Draw wil install all these for you on startup, or you can install them using pip (latest version),
+&emsp; os. path, re, math, sys, time, datetime, threading, tkinter, pygame, termios (for POSIX) or msvcrt (for Windows)
+RFC-Draw wil install all these for you on startup, or you can install them using pip (latest version),
-&emsp; e.g. pip3 install path
+e.g. pip3 install path

 Install rfc-draw in a new folder, e.g. ~/rfc-draw.
 In a terminal window, enter python3 rfc-draw.py my-drawing.rdd
 *my-drawing* specifies the file that rfc-draw should write as a record of your drawing;